gplepage/vegas/doc/source/tutorial.rst

 .. _arXiv_2009.05112: https://arxiv.org/abs/2009.05112

+There is also a third adaptive strategy, adaptive re-stratification, that can be useful in very high dimensions.
+See :func:`vegas.restratify`.

 This module is written in Cython, so it is almost as fast as compiled Fortran or C, particularly when the integrand is also coded in Cython (or some other compiled language), as discussed below.